Especially if you’re a consultant or small agency, you have a lot of people wanting to sit down with you for a free consultation.

 Don’t give away too much without getting money first.
 One of my first potential clients asked me for a proposal of what I’d do to turn around his ads.
 I poured over data that night and wrote out a bunch of things I would implement.He replied saying he was going to go the agency route instead of a consultant.
 I checked his account two days later, he had implemented a bunch of my suggestions.Now I don’t give specifics unless I’m paid.
 If I need to give more details, I’ll go high level, and require a formal call if they want the juicy information.Probably seems obvious, but as a new freelancer at the time, I thought I needed to do everything I could to win the contract.
 Instead, I gave away all the magic for free.

-But if you don’t have proof, a clear process, and skill that’s demonstrated for all to see, then it’s okay to take on these free meetings.
+But if you don’t have proof, a clear process, and a skill that’s demonstrated for all to see, then it’s okay to take on these free meetings.

 Do them to help you build up your reputation such that all your business is inbound– people coming to you because you have authority in a particular area.

 Gavin Bell of Blue Cliff Media discovered this for himself once he started charging for his time:

 People really aren’t bothered about paying to talk to me. $150 for an hour with me seemed ridiculous to myself a few months ago.
 Now I’m starting to think that even this is too cheap!
 Yes, there are some people that can’t afford it, that’s okay.
 I shouldn’t be focusing on the people that can’t afford it, and instead, I should focus on the people that CAN.

 Some of the people I’ve spoken to are using the hour to see how we can work together going forward… WHAT!
 People PAYING me, to see if they can work with me?!
 Charging for my time is actually giving me authority.